SolaceLabs/pubsubplus-cf-dev/README.md

 vagrant ssh -c "sudo /vagrant/create_swap.sh 2048 additionalSwapFile"
 ~~~

+Alternatively, if you are using linux you can use bosh-lite wrapped in bucc, which means you do not have to follow the steps above, and instead can run the script setup_bosh_bucc.

-To set up bucc, the script can be found in [bin/dev](solace-messaging-cf-dev/bin/dev).
+To set up bucc, the script can be found in [bin/dev](bin/dev).
 This will download and set up the bucc cli, and create a swap file and enable routing so communication can work between your hosting computer and the VMs.

 ~~~~
 cd bin/dev